Dybondzy/World_Weather_Analysis/README.md

 We'll create scatter plots for latitude vs. maximum temperature, humidity, cloudiness, and wind speed.
 The first, latitude vs. maximum temperature, should look like the following scatter plot.

+---

+Jack loves your work on the scatter plots thus far, and the other tech companies were impressed, too.
+They ask you to put together something that can help the students explore how to determine correlations between weather data and latitude.

+You and Jack decide to divide and conquer this task.
+He will write the piece on the scientific method and describe how to use linear regression on the scatter plots.
+You volunteer to use your scatter plot skills to create scatter plots for each weather parameter on the Northern and Southern Hemispheres.
+You'll need to also add a regression line equation and correlation coefficient to each scatter plot, so your first step is to brush up on linear regression.
+You know this is something Jack uses regularly, so you'll need to really understand it if you want to continue impressing the team.

+---

+Now that you are familiar with generating linear regression lines and equations, you can put this knowledge to work by generating a regression line for latitude and maximum temperature for the Northern and Southern Hemispheres.

+You send Jack a quick text to let him know you'll be back to APIs soon—and you're excited to fill him in on what you've learned about this side project.

+---